Though he had done so many signs before them, they still did not believe in him…. John 12:37

 He was despised, and we did not esteem Him.
 (Isaiah 53:1-3)

 Stephen F. Roberts famously said that we are all atheists, he just believes in one less God (or less gods) than others.
-It is a rather clever statement that many self-described atheists or agnostics have repeated often, but it’s merely a kitschy statement with no substance or meaning.
+It is a rather clever statement that many self-described atheists or agnostics have repeated, but it’s more kitsch than substance.

 I began taking notes on a series of hard questions posed to Tim Keller by some heavy hitting interviewers that is posted to the Veritas Forum.
 I thought I would take my notes and create a series of quick answers to these hard questions, but I got sidetracked by the first question: Aren’t faith and reason contradictory terms?